 No, you can’t claim for late payments.
 Nimbla invoice insurance covers non-payment in the event of insolvency.

 What is the maximum amount I can insure?

-The maximum amount you can insure for a single invoice is £50,000.
-You can insure multiple transactions from the same customer, client or supplier.
+The maximum amount you can insure for a single invoice is £100,000.
+You can insure multiple transactions from the same buyer.